AncyThomas-dev/Cybersecurity/Azure/readme.md

 1. Created a load balancing rule to forward port `80` from the load balancer to the Purple Team VNet.

-2. Create a new security group rule to allow port `80` traffic from the internet to your internal VNet.
+2. Created a new security group rule to allow port `80` traffic from the internet to the internal VNet.

 ![]( https://github.com/AncyThomas-dev/WilldanInterview/blob/main/Azure/Images/Azure%20Resource%20Group/LBSecurityRules.png)